 Drexel Votes is a broad-based coalition of student organizations, schools, colleges and administrative offices committed to encouraging the entire Drexel University community – and particularly Drexel undergraduates -- to become registered voters, educated and engaged citizens, and active supporters of the candidate of their choice.
-Due to the COVID-19 pandemic, the 2020 election will be unlike any other when it comes to how citizens vote.
-Drexel University is proud to support its community in navigating this uncharted territory with resources and reminders.
+As the University is called upon from time to time to perform its civic duty as a forum for political discourse, we encourage all community members to register to vote and participate in every election.

-Passionate about partisan politics?
+Passionate about politics?
 Consider joining a student group:

 Leave Time for Voting

 Through the Civic Engagement Leave Policy, benefit-eligible professional staff members receive up to 16 hours of paid time each year to use for civic engagement activities, including one hour of paid time off to vote.
 Nonpartisan voter engagement activities such as staffing voter registration drives or Election Day polling places are also approved under this policy.
 Please note that under Drexel's Code of Conduct Policy, employees may not use this time to engage in partisan political activities such as campaigning or engagement in protests, petitions, lobbying activities or strikes.